OttoDIY/OttoNinja/README.md

 Truly opensource hardware!

-## 2. Buy to build or make your own Otto!
+## 2. Build or make your own Otto!
-Difficult to find all the parts?, please support Otto DIY and open-source hardware by purchasing kits from (https://ottodiy.com), it is a way to contribute and support this project to continue growing, Otto DIY invests time and resources providing this open source code, so with your help we can continue making new robots open for all.
+Difficult to find all the parts?, please support Otto DIY and open-source hardware [by purchasing kits from our e-shop](https://ottodiy.com), it is a way to contribute and support this project to continue growing, Otto DIY invests time and resources providing this open source code, so with your help we can continue making new robots open for all.

-If you want to make by your own gather all electronic parts that you'll need for this assembly, then 3D print the latest .stl files and then follow the instruction manual PDF to build your own robot
+If you want to make by your own gather all electronic parts that you'll need for this assembly, then 3D print the latest .stl files and then follow the instruction Manual PDF.

 After you have all components just follow the instruction manual in the files and build your own Otto in one hour!